Soares/simplifience.com/post/sample/imagine.md

 ---

 <div class="caution" markdown="block">
 This is not a standard simplifience article.
 It provides minimal intuition for $i$ necessary to understand @post[Euler's identity]sample/identity.
-Both $i$ and Euler's identity are @post[contrives]intro/contrives, which are normally @post[avoided]intro/taboo.
+Both $i$ and Euler's identity are @post[contrives]intro/contrives, which are normally avoided.
 </div>

 $i$ is called the "imaginary number", as if all numbers aren't imaginary.
 Let's correct that misconception now: $i$ is no more <span class="info" markdown="inline">nor less</span> imaginary than any other number.